mtrohman/heiswayi.github.io/_posts/2015-10-06-github-delete-commits-history-with-git-commands.md

 # Force push update to the master branch of our project repository:
 git push -f origin master
 ```
-**Note:** You might need to provide the credentials for your account.
+**NOTE:** You might need to provide the credentials for your GitHub account.